Peergos/Peergos/README.md

  - To have super fast file transfers by transfering fragments in parallel to/from different sources
  - To enable a new secure form of email
  - To be independent of  the central SSL CA trust architecture
- - A User should be able to easily run Defiance on a machine in their home and get their own secure cloud storage, and social communication platform from it.
+ - A User should be able to easily run Peergos on a machine in their home and get their own secure cloud storage, and social communication platform from it.
  - A secure web interface
  - To enable secure real time chat, and video conversations

 Project anti-aims
 -----------------
- - Defiance does not provide anonymity.
+ - Peergos does not provide anonymity.
 Anonymity can be achieved by creating and only ever accessing a User account over Tor

 Architecture
 ------------